codecc-source/portfolioWebsite/README.md

-##transferred old website project to react environment
+##Updating old website project to react environment
+##to be used as a portfolio site